Data Security and Privacy

 Converted URLs may be kept in the conversion log according to the account retention setting.
 The default period is 14 days, and customers can set converted URL retention to no storage.

 Related service data is kept only as needed to support customers, secure the service, prevent abuse, and meet legal obligations.
-The formal retention and deletion terms for processor processing are described in the Data Processing Agreement.
+Formal retention and deletion terms for Customer Personal Data processed under the DPA are described in the Data Processing Agreement.

 Data Processing Agreement